Vendetta2003/arp0_attacker/README.md

 1) git clone arp0_attacker/download from website.
 2) pip install -r requirements.txt in terminal where pip is present.
 3) Run it using python arp0_attackerx.py in terminal.
 (Windows Terminal with python interpreter preinstalled)
-4) For direct usage clone the dist directory and run arp0_attackerx.exe in arp0_attackerx folder in Windows.
+4) For direct usage clone the dist directory rar and run arp0_attackerx.exe in arp0_attackerx folder in Windows.

   This is my 1st project so sorry for the weird setup and readme files.